Long-term care insurance: support for people who need long-term care

 What benefits does long-term care insurance cover?

-Long-term care insurance provides benefits both for care at home or in residential care homes by relatives or nursing services and for care in an inpatient facility by nursing staff.
+Long-term care insurance provides benefits both for care at home or in care group homes by relatives or care services and for care in an inpatient facility by nursing staff.

 Care can be given at home, in residential care homes or in inpatient facilities